-Uterine fibroids are a common gynecological condition affecting as many as 1 in 5 women of childbearing years.1 Although these tumors are benign, they can have serious complications like heavy painful periods and may even make it difficult for a woman to get pregnant.
+Uterine fibroids are the most common tumors of the female reproductive system.1 Although fibroids are noncancerous, they can have serious complications, like heavy, painful periods and may even make it difficult for a woman to get pregnant.

-“Through ultrasound, we now know there are tiny micro-contractions of the uterus and these are responsible for getting the sperm where they need to go,” Dr. Perloe told Ask4UFE.
-“If there’s a fibroid, it turns out that the uterus’ contribution to moving the sperm out toward the egg, or the fertilized embryo back toward the uterus, may be compromised.”
+“Through ultrasound, we now know there are tiny micro-contractions of the uterus, and these are responsible for getting the sperm where they need to go,” Dr. Perloe tells Ask4UFE.
+“If there’s a fibroid, it turns out that the uterus’ contribution to moving the sperm out toward the egg or the fertilized embryo back toward the uterus may be compromised.”

 In women undergoing fertility treatments, recent studies have shown that the greater number of uterine contractions per minute a woman has during insemination is significantly associated with a higher success rate, or greater number of live births.3

 But the presence or absence of fertility complications depends on more than just having fibroids.
 Specific factors like fibroid location and size also play a part.

 “A fibroid that pushes into the endometrial cavity within the uterine lining can have an adverse effect on fertility,” Dr. Perloe clarifies.
 “Also, if there’s a fibroid that’s larger than three centimeters in size in the wall of the uterus, it’s likely that it will interfere as well because it’s pressing on where the embryo would grow.
 If a woman has a fibroid that grows outside the uterus and gets pregnant—they will usually do just fine.
 It’s very rare that the fibroid grows to the point that it could cause problems.”